Adriano Fagiolini

 Soft Robotics: Adaptive Control and Stiffness Estimation

-Soft robots are considered cutting-edge technology, primarily aimed
+Soft robots are considered cutting-edge technology, primarily

-at enabling safe and effective physical interactions between humans
+at enabling safe and effective physical interactions between

 and robots.
 These robots are characterized by their ability to